Mikhail Kozakov: Death and personal life

 In 2010 Kozakov was diagnosed with lung cancer.
 He went through unsuccessful treatment in Israel and died on 22 April 2011 in a clinic near Tel Aviv.
 He was buried at the Vvedenskoye Cemetery in Moscow near his father, in accordance with his will.

 Kozakov was officially married five times.
-He left his last wife Nadezhda Sedova (47 years younger than him) in 2010 with a scandal, claiming that she had stolen his flat and that she was the cause of his illness, and fled to his fourth wife Anna Yampolskaya who lived in Israel along with their children Mikhail and Zoya.
+He left his last wife Nadezhda Sedova (47 years younger than him) in 2010 with a scandal, claiming that she had stolen his flat and that she was the cause of his illness, and fled to his fourth wife Anna Yampolskaya who lived in Israel along with their children Michael and Zoia.
 He had a daughter Katerina and a son Kirill, also a prominent Russian actor, from his first marriage to Greta Taar, as well as a daughter Manana from his second marriage to Medea Berelashvili.
-A son of his - Mikhail - is now the bassist for the band Good Kid.
+A son of his - Michael - is now the bassist for the band Good Kid.